 We investigate if individual Asian elephants have different personalities.
 What kind of personality traits do they express and how do these differ between individuals?
 Is personality related to e.g. age, sex, origin or tuskness?
 Does personality affect the elephants’ social organization, maternal and allomaternal behaviour and ultimately fitness?

 We perform questionnaires, asking the oozies to rate 28 traits on a scale from 1 (trait very rarely expressed) to 4 (trait very often expressed).
 The 28 traits include e.g. aggressiveness, friendliness, socialness, timidity, inquisitiveness and are well explained and defined in the questionnaires.
 Oozies know their elephants best and they help us to define the personality of each elephant.
 Using multivariate statistics we aim to disentangle the underlying personality factors influencing these 28 traits.

-Our recent published paper in Royal Society Open Science (DOI: 10.1098/rsos.172026) illustrates that personality in elephants of our population manifest as three distinct factors.
+Our study which came out in Royal Society Open Science (DOI: 10.1098/rsos.172026) illustrates that personality in elephants of our population manifest as three distinct factors.
 We labelled these factors as Agreeableness, Sociability and Aggressiveness and they are partly similar to what a previous study had found in African and Asian elephants.
-These three dimensions show also some interesting parallels to the human Big Five personality structure and to the personality of other non-human primates.
-We also investigated personality differences between the sexes but did not detect any; however there were slight differences in trait loadings on each factor between male and female elephants.
+These three dimensions also show some interesting parallels to the human Big Five personality structure and to the personality of other non-human primates.
+We also investigated differences in personality structure between the sexes but did not detect any; however there were slight differences in trait loadings on each factor between male and female elephants.

 Watch this space in the future for more exciting research and to find out if personality is also related to elephants’ social behaviour, stress physiology, health and fitness.
 We also plan to look at the potential link between the elephants’ personality and the personality of their mahouts.